alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_02_continuous_integration.md

 ![First pipeline](images/gitlab-first-pipeline.png)

-Clicking on the "Artifacts" button on the left allows you to download the generated ".war" file containing your ready-for-production application.
+Clicking on the "Artifacts" button on the left allows you to download the generated ".jar" file containing your ready-for-production application.

 Clicking on the icon in the "Stages" column and then selecting "build" allows you to see the commands and logs used